Silvio Grand: Awards and recognition

 He was the Director of the dance committee that represented Argentina at the "200 Years of Independence" festival held in Teatro Degollado, along with the Jalisco Philharmonic Orchestra and Nestor Marconi in 2010.
 In 2012, he was the dancer and choreographer of the Erwin Schrott's Rojo Tango Musical.
-Silvio was a choreographer and had a starring role in The State Kremlin Palace Theatre of Moscow and Oktiabrsky Concert Hall of Saint Petersburg from 2015-2017.
+Silvio was a choreographer and had a starring role in The State Kremlin Palace Theatre of Moscow and Oktiabrsky Concert Hall of Saint Petersburg from 2015 to 2017.

 He was a member of the Conseil International de la Danse, UNESCO, until 2018.